-- If you decided to travel to elope (which in 2020, you’re probably not doing, but who knows), make sure all your travel plans are in place.
+- If you decided to travel to elope, make sure all your travel plans are in place.

 - Get a marriage license.

-- This has gotten more complicated with government offices being closed, so do your research.
-Figure out where you can get one, what the legal requirements are (are virtual weddings happening in your state?)
+- Figure out where you can get one, what the legal requirements are, etc. for your state and county.
 Find out if there is be a waiting period.
 There is usually a window of time that says you must get it within X days of the wedding.
 Just be sure you know what you need to know.
 (And if you’re eloping in another country, just know that you often need to have a ‘legal’ ceremony here in the states.)

 - Make sure you’ve got the legal stuff covered.

 - Need an officiant?
 (City Hall will cover that for you, if it’s open.
 CO, PA and WI don’t require a third-party officiant.
-Some states are making virtual officiants legal.
 Research the rules where you are.)

 - Need witnesses?
 (Gather friends, family, or strangers from a bar as needed.)